arupsarkar-sfdc/Misc/README_DataCloud_Zero_Copy_Data_Residency.md

 ### Layer 4: How Queries Actually Work (Federated Query Execution)

-When your International Patient Services team in Spain runs a query, here's the magic:
+When your International Patient Services team in Spain runs a query, here's the technical process:

 #### Example Query:
 ```sql